Jonathanyu2014/SID/README.md

 Demo
 ==================
-An example of how to use SID and the demo input and output of SID.
-I uploaded an example to Google drive.
+I uploaded an example of how to use SID and the demo input and output of SID to Google drive.
 Please contact me if any questions: yuqichao@genomics.cn or yqc20101111@hotmail.com

 https://drive.google.com/file/d/0B-5j9b_mSd_GaEI1eUxvamh2SWM/view?usp=sharing